PLUS Program Services

 Students who need academic and communication skills support can "bundle" Connections and Select for up to 6 hours per week for $4,750 per semester.

-PROFESSIONAL LEARNING CONSULTANTS
+PROFESSIONAL LEARNING COORDINATORS AND CONSULTANTS

-According to their selected level of service, each PLUS student meets regularly with assigned Professional Learning Consultants who support the student’s individual learning needs, monitor academic performance, and provide content tutoring using various learning modalities.
+According to their selected level of service, each PLUS student meets regularly with assigned Professional Learning Coordinators and/or Consultants who support the student’s individual learning needs, monitor academic performance, and provide content tutoring using various learning modalities.

 - Possess a Bachelor’s or Master's degree in a content area in which they tutor